Chobbes/Hipster/docs/design.md

 - Code analysis using Hoopl
 - Optimization passes (for instance unrolling loop structures nicely)
 - Convert to LLVM for native compilation?
+- Provide a library of pre-existing utilities for writing MIPS code (loops and such).

 # Notes